LewisCM14/restaurant-booking-app/README.md

 - **Imagery**

+    *There is limited use of imagery within the project as i felt a minimalist approach was an elegant solution that reflected the establishment best.
+The hero image and the interactive map are the only doses ov color on the site, although there is future features that plan to expand on this.

 - **Layout**

-    *The app is built using a multi-page layout, with the navigation bar and footer, which contains key contact and business details, present on every page.*
+    *The app is built using a multi-page layout, with the navigation bar and footer, which contains key contact and business details, present on every page.
+The menu section is broken down into sections which can be navigated to from the dropdown menu in the navbar or from the buttons on each sections page.*

 [Return to Table of Contents](#contents)
 ___